-Weekly cleaning and inspection helps to ensure that the vehicle's interior is kept free of visible accumulation of soil and litter, and that any hazardous items are kept inaccessible to children.
-Loose items or objects (e.g., fire extinguishers, first aid kits, tire irons, coolers, etc.) should be securely attached to prevent the items from becoming airborne during a collision and to prevent children from tripping on or over the items when entering and exiting the vehicle.
-Non-essential items such as cleaning supplies, brooms, plastic crates, etc. should not be present on the vehicle at all.
+Weekly cleaning and inspection help to ensure that the vehicle's interior is kept free of visible accumulation of soil and litter, and that any hazardous items are kept inaccessible to children.
+Loose items or objects (e.g., fire extinguishers, first aid kits, seat belt cutters, window breaking tool, tire irons, coolers, etc.) should be securely attached to prevent the items from becoming airborne during a collision and to prevent children from tripping on or over the items when entering and exiting the vehicle.
+Non-essential items such as cleaning supplies, brooms, plastic crates, etc. should always be securely stored and inaccessible to children.

 ✓ Observe the interior of all transportation vehicles to ensure the vehicles are clean, in safe repair, and free of hazardous items.
-Check for non-essential items that could hinder children as they enter and exit the vehicle.
+Check for non-essential items (e.g., cleaning supplies, brooms, plastic crates, etc.) that could hinder children's safety.